Testing the Amp\`ere-Maxwell law on the photon mass and Lorentz-Poincar\'e symmetry violation with MMS multi-spacecraft data: Extended Theories of Electro-magnetism (ETEM)

-A photon of mass $m_\gamma$ damps the interaction at a distance $r$ by a factor $e^{- r/\lambdabar}$, $ \lambdabar {\rm [m]} = 3.52 \times 10^{-43} / m_{\gamma} {\rm [kg]}$ being the reduced Compton length.
-Tinier photon masses may be thus sought through large scale measurements \cite{scharffgoldhaber-nieto-2010} and thus we analyse the AM law, through the NASA Magnetospheric Multiscale Mission (MMS) \cite{Fuselier-etal-2016}, as done for the ESA Cluster satellites \cite{retino-spallicci-vaivads-2016}.
-MMS was launched on 13 March 2015, and it is composed of four identical satellites flying in tetrahedral formation, passing through different zones of the Earth neighbourhood, carrying particle detectors and magnetometers.
+Thus, tinier photon masses may be sought through large-scale measurements \cite{scharffgoldhaber-nieto-2010}.
+We will analyse the AM law, through the NASA Magnetospheric Multiscale Mission (MMS) \cite{Fuselier-etal-2016}, with a method previously applied to the ESA Cluster mission \cite{retino-spallicci-vaivads-2016}.
+MMS was launched on 13 March 2015, and it is composed of four identical satellites flying in a tetrahedral formation, passing through different Earth neighbourhoods, carrying particle detectors and magnetometers.

 We use SI units ($1$ kg $ = 5.61 \times 10^{35} $ eV in natural units) and the Geocentric Solar Ecliptic (GSE) coordinate system.
 By current, we imply current density throughout the text.